bdeckard92/dupUT/01-Class-Content/04-Web-APIs/01-Activities/02-Event-Listeners/README.md

 # 📐 Add Comments to Implementation of Event Handlers on Mouse Clicks

-Work with a partner to add comments describing the functionality of the code found in [Unsolved](./Unsolved/assets/js/script.js).
+Work with a partner to add comments that describe the functionality of the code found in [Unsolved](./Unsolved/assets/js/script.js).

 ## 📝 Notes